StumbleLabs/.github/profile/README.md

 Here are some of the projects you can find within the StumbleLabs organization:

-- **stumble-js**: An API that provides access to Stumble Guys game data, including player statistics, leaderboards, and more.
+- [Stumble-js](https://github.com/StumbleLabs/stumble-js): An API that provides access to Stumble Guys game data, including player statistics, leaderboards, and more.
 It allows developers to create innovative applications and integrations with the game.

 - **stumble-py**: Same as stumble-js but in python.